Devvric/Conway-game-of-life/Readme.md

 - Down arrow: Slow down
 - Mouse left click and drop: Add live cells
 - Mouse right click and drop: Kill cells

+Fork Author Notes:

+Forked away because it did not work straight out because of the broken SDL dependencies.
+Repaired them.
+It should be able to compile with .sln in Visual Studio.
+A pre-compiled release for x64 is located in the x64 folder.